About us

 Mervin Singham, Chief Executive

+Mervin is a highly experienced public servant who previously led the Office of Ethnic Affairs.
+Before becoming the new ministry’s first Chief Executive, he was the Executive Director at the Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions.
 From 2012 to 2018 he held several executive leadership roles at the Department of Internal Affairs, including Deputy Chief Executive - Stewardship and Organisational Sustainability and Deputy Chief Executive - Strategy and Governance.
 Between 2000 and 2004 he was Chief Mediator at the Human Rights Commission and between 1997 and 2000 was the Complaints Manager at the Office of Race Relations Conciliator.
+Mervin holds a Master of Laws (1st class honours) from Auckland University and a Bachelor of Laws (honours) from the University of Canterbury.

 Fleur Murray Website Square

-Fleur Murray, Deputy Chief Executive, Systems, Capability & Programmes
+Fleur Murray, Deputy Chief Executive, Corporate Services

+Fleur joined the Ministry in August 2021, continuing a successful career in a wide range of leadership roles.
 She has held senior executive positions in a range of organisations, including Meridian Energy, PG Wrightson’s, Inland Revenue, ANZ Bank, New Zealand Racing Board and TAB, Parliamentary Service, and most recently, Group Manager Shared Services at the Royal Commission of Abuse In Care.
+Fleur and her team are responsible for all the Ministry’s corporate work, including communications, human resources, health, safety and wellbeing, governance, reporting, property, finance and procurement, and privacy and security.

 Pratima Namasivayam

 Pratima joined the Ministry in March 2022 from the Ministry of Defence.
 With a background in policy, law and management, Pratima’s career has been in New Zealand’s public service.
 Since starting as a Policy Advisor in the Public Law Unit of the Ministry of Justice, she has held many professional roles in the Department of the Prime Minister and Cabinet, Canterbury Earthquake Recovery Authority, ACC, and the Ministry of Fisheries.
+For the last three years, she has acted as an independent consultant for the Crown Law Office, the Ministry of Education, and Waka Kotahi - New Zealand Transport Agency.
+Her management career has included strategic and operational policy, legislative change and implementation, organisational change programmes, and negotiations on behalf of the Crown.
+Pratima has post-graduate qualifications in health sciences and law, and is an enrolled Barrister and Solicitor of the High Court of New Zealand.

 Berlinda Chin 22 July 2022

+Berlinda joined the Ministry in August 2021, having previously held leadership roles with the Office of Ethnic Communities, including Director.
 Her career in New Zealand has been across many roles connected to diversity and multi-culturalism.
 These included Strategic Specialist on Ethnic Communities at the State Services Commission, Private Secretary to two different Ministers with Ethnic Community portfolios, and Intercultural Advisory Manager at the Office of Ethnic Affairs.
+Before joining the Ministry, she was Head of Community Engagement for the Royal Commission of Inquiry into Historical Abuse in State Care.
+Berlinda works across a wide range of Ministry portfolios and is the key contact with the Minister’s office.

 Our Minister